halimath/kvlog/README.md

 Key | Value Type | Description
 -- | -- | --
-`level` | `debug`; `info`; `warn`; `error`; `unknown` | The log level used when issuing the message `ts` | Timestamp in ISO8601 formatting style| The timestamp when the message was created formatted as a string in [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html).
+`level` | `debug`; `info`; `warn`; `error`; `unknown` | The log level used when issuing the message `ts` | Timestamp in RFC3339 format| The timestamp when the message was created formatted as a string in [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).
 `evt` | case sensitive string | A descriptive token of the event that caused this log msg.
 `err` | string | A free form string containing a textual description of an error.
 `msg` | string | A free form string containing a human readable msg.